Kyoto

 Fushimi Inari Taisha Shrine

-Visit Fushimi Inari Taisha, famous for its thousands of vermillion torii gates.
+Visit Fushimi Inari Taisha, a shrine famous for its thousands of torii gates leading to the mountain.

 Expand Your Trip: Nearby Destinations